Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Results

 To benchmark the accuracy of our approach we decided to use a hemispherical ultrasonic detection surface similar to the one in~\cite{lin2021high} (see Methods).
 We form initial-pressure maps as $p_0(\mathbf r)=\Gamma\,\mu_a(\mathbf r)\,\Phi(\mathbf r)$, with a simple homogeneous fluence $\Phi(\mathbf r)=\Phi_0$.
 Acoustic propagation is modeled in a homogeneous, lossless medium (no attenuation), and the forward operator is evaluated semi-analytically in the frequency domain under the free-space Green’s function for a homogeneous background.
 Time-domain detector signals are obtained by inverse FFT of the frequency-domain fields at the (point) detector locations on four replicated quarter-arc arrays matching the system geometry.
 We match the receive chain by band-limiting to the array response and the DAQ (7.5\,MHz analog anti-alias; 20\,MHz sampling), in addition to accounting for the transducers' sensitivity, then add additive white Gaussian noise (AWGN).
 We use the ground-truth $p_0$ volumes as supervision targets to finetune parameters in the forward model (not a reconstructed image).

-To study accelerated acquisition and reduced hardware cost, we evaluate (a) uniform subsampling over azimuthal scanning angles, (b) element subsampling within each quarter-ring, and (c) their combination.
+To study accelerated acquisition and reduced hardware cost, we evaluate (i) uniform subsampling over azimuthal scanning angles, (ii) element subsampling within each quarter-ring, and (iii) their combination.
 We report uniform acceleration at $6{\times}$ and $10{\times}$, and also assess limited-angle patterns in azimuth and elevation, using the same bowl geometry as the instrument.

 We consider different sensor subsampling settings (\cref{fig:teaser}b), which accelerate 3D-PACT or reduce the cost.
-Specifically, we consider different subsampling patterns and subsampling/acceleration rates.
+Specifically, we consider different subsampling patterns and subsampling/subsampling rates.
 For subsampling patterns, we considered full, limited angle in azimuth and elevation (bottom row of \cref{fig:teaser}b).
 This paper mainly considers uniform subsampling, as the original system is designed to have a rotating arc, and uniform subsampling directly has the physical meaning of accelerating the imaging (or the sensory data acquisition time).
 For the uniform subsampling, we consider different rates of acceleration.
-Specifically, top row of \cref{fig:teaser}b depicts the 6$\times$, 10$\times$ acceleration rate with uniform subsampling.
+Specifically, top row of \cref{fig:teaser}b depicts the 6$\times$, 10$\times$ subsampling rate with uniform subsampling.